jcoliver/auto-demo-email/README.md

 R code for the generation of e-mail messages to send to trainees for teaching demonstrations that are part of the
 [Carpentries Instructor Training](https://carpentries.github.io/instructor-training/)
 checkout process.
+The e-mail is slightly modified from the [Carpentries-provided template](https://carpentries.github.io/instructor-training/).
 Note this will _not_ send any e-mails, it will only create html files that you can use to copy and paste into e-mail messages to send to trainees.

 ## Dependencies